tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/07_Managing_virtual_networks_using_virsh.md

 The 'virsh' command enables us to manipulate virtual networks and interfaces.

-Our DBA team has requested a private virtual network to handle private database traffic.
+Our DB team has requested a private virtual network to handle private database traffic.
 They would like every new VM to have a connection to this network.

 We will create a new network and attach our first virtual machine to it.

 #### Creating a Virtual Network Using 'virsh'

-Create a new file called `dba_network.xml` with the following contents:
+Create a new file called `db_network.xml` with the following contents:
 ```
 <network>
   <name>private</name>